 Just when we thought things were getting better, record-setting rates of inflation started ripping through the United States.
 The Federal Reserve recently released a statement disclosing their fears about the war in Ukraine and how it is, “likely to create additional upward pressure on inflation.”
-As consumers ourselves, we’ve already begun to see the effects at the gas pump, grocery store, and restaurants.
+As consumers ourselves, we’ve seen the effects at the gas pump, grocery store, and restaurants.

-The Federal Reserve announced they will be raising interest rates by 0.4 to combat the ever-pressing issue.
-And, while things like COVID-19 cases, lumber costs, and the unemployment rate have all fallen tremendously over the past 12 months, nobody can confidently predict what variant and supply chain issues lie ahead.
+The Federal Reserve has been raising interest rates to combat the ever-pressing issue.
+And, while things like COVID-19 cases, lumber costs, and the unemployment rate have all fallen tremendously, nobody can confidently predict what variant and supply chain issues lie ahead.

-Nonetheless, shop owners have to prepare for “business as usual” even amidst these uncertainties.
-Even though the average gallon of gas is now equivalent to a 4 for $4 at Wendy’s, data suggests Americans have not slowed their plans to hit the road this upcoming driving season.
-With the summer weather, weekend getaways to the lake, and backyard BBQs just around the corner, auto repair shops should rev up for another busy season.
+Nonetheless, business owners must prepare for “business as usual” despite these uncertainties.
+Even though the average gallon of gas is equivalent to a 4 for $4 at Wendy’s, data suggests Americans have not slowed their plans to hit the road this upcoming driving season.
+With the summer weather, weekend getaways to the lake, and backyard BBQs just around the corner, business owners should rev up for another busy season.

 What does inflation have to do with insurance?